ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 Alternatively, the linked variables can be specified when creating the *sdcMicro* object.
 The linked variables are called ghost variables.
-Any suppression in the key variable will lead to a suppression in the variables linked to that key variable.
-Example 5.10 shows how to specify the linkage between “region” and “rururb” with ghost variables.
+Any suppression in the key variable will lead to a suppression in the variables linked to that key variable. :numref:`code510` shows how to specify the linkage between “region” and “rururb” with ghost variables.

-Example 5.10: Suppressing values in linked variables by specifying ghost variables

 .. code-block:: R
+   :linenos:
+   :caption: Suppressing values in linked variables by specifying ghost variables
+   :name: code510

     # Ghost (linked) variables are specified as a list of linkages
     ghostVars <- list()